Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 Mint — What You Need to Know in 2026

 Honest truth: Mint no longer exists.
-Intuit shut it down on January 1, 2024, and redirected users toward Credit Karma (another Intuit product).
-It was genuinely sad news for a lot of people — Mint had been the gold standard of free budgeting apps for over 15 years, which in tech years is basically ancient history.
-The fact that it lasted that long at that quality level is actually kind of impressive when you think about it.
+Intuit shut it down on January 1, 2024, and directed users toward Credit Karma instead.
+It was genuinely sad news for a lot of people — Mint had been the gold standard of free budgeting for over 15 years.
+In tech years, that's basically ancient.
+The fact that it lasted that long at that quality level is honestly kind of impressive.

 What Mint Was (And Why People Loved It)

 Mint was brilliant at one specific thing: making budgeting feel approachable.
-You'd link your accounts, and it would automatically categorize your transactions, set up budget envelopes, send spending alerts, and show your credit score — all for free.
+Link your accounts, and it automatically categorized transactions, set up budget buckets, sent spending alerts, and showed your credit score — all for free.
 It was opinionated in the right way.
-It told you what you were overspending on, even when you absolutely did not want to hear it.
-That tough-love quality was, honestly, Mint's superpower and I think it's underrated compared to all the sleeker apps that replaced it.
+It told you when you were overspending, even when you absolutely did not want to hear it.
+That tough-love quality was Mint's real superpower, and I think it's underrated compared to the sleeker apps that replaced it.

 Key features Mint had: